tonypags/resume/FAQ.md

 ---
 ### Why do I want to leave my current job?
-The group I work through was not awarded another contract to staff our team.
+The group I work through has a contract with our team that is ending.

+---
+### What is a challenge I am seeking?
+I want to gain a better understanding of public cloud and systems integration.

 <!--
 ---
-### What is a challenge I am seeking?
 I like solving problems, specifically pattern recognition and optimization.
 Like a lot of automation-minded geeks, I tend to apply myself toward a more efficient state.

+I enjoy taking walks to clear my mind and allow the answers to come.

+-->
 ---
-### Why have I stayed at my current job for so long?
-There were a lot of opportunities and I had different roles every couple of years.
-I aim to stay at my next company as long or longer.
-We survive because we adapt.
-Let's adapt together!

----
 ### What type of company am I looking for?
-One with a clear vision, and who reward teams, not just individuals.
-I prefer to be on a team and have a leader that respects my talents and shortcomings, assigns me appropriately, and who keeps challenging me.
--->
+I've worked for many different types of companies.
+I look for strong leadership.
+I want to be recognized for my achievments, but maintain a challenging learning path, and have the chance to mentor someone.

 ---
 ### What is my at-work personality like?
 I'm friendly and enjoy discussing the day's challenges with my colleagues.
-I tend to be a nose to the grindstone type of person, and I need a few different tasks to keep myself fresh and focused.
-I enjoy taking walks to clear my mind.
+I tend to be a nose to the grindstone type of person, and I need a few different tasks to keep myself refreshed and focused.

 ---
 ### What is my biggest strength?